copjon/react-tdd/README.md

 ```

 ### React Testing Library
 `@testing-library/react` is provided out of the box from the create-react-app template.
 It collects many tools to help React developers write unit tests around their components.
 Before you get started, take some time to familiarize yourself with it's utilities by reviewing the [React Testing Library Documentation](https://testing-library.com/docs/react-testing-library/intro/).
+It also helpful to review one of the testing-libraries core testing tools: [Jest](https://jestjs.io/docs/getting-started).

 ## Excercise
 Practice your TDD skills by implementing the story below.